Moose2Model/SOMIX/README.md

 # SOMIX
-Specification of the SOMIX metamodel
+Specification of the SOMIX metamodel.
+The current version of SOMIX is SOMIX1.